VIKGO123/Lets_Chat/README.md

 # Lets_Chat
-A simple Android chat app with Firebase linkage for storage and database linkage as well as with features of firebase Auth UI and firebase cloud messaging
+A simple Android chat app with Firebase linkage for storage and Realtime database as well as with features of firebase Auth UI and firebase cloud messaging.